ambrozini/gym-plan/docs/adr/0002-minimalist-exercise-library.md

      id        UUID PRIMARY KEY DEFAULT gen_random_uuid(),
      name      TEXT NOT NULL,
      slug      TEXT NOT NULL UNIQUE,
-     status    TEXT NOT NULL DEFAULT 'unverified', -- enum: unverified | verified created_at TIMESTAMPTZ NOT NULL DEFAULT now()
+     created_at TIMESTAMPTZ NOT NULL DEFAULT now()
    );
    ```
 3. The **Plan Generation** module uses the *domain façade* `ExerciseLibraryFacade.createOrGetByName(name)`

    * If `slug` exists, it returns the existing `id`.
-   * Otherwise it inserts a new row using `INSERT … ON CONFLICT(slug) DO NOTHING … RETURNING id` with `status = 'unverified'`.
+   * Otherwise it inserts a new row using `INSERT … ON CONFLICT(slug) DO NOTHING … RETURNING id`.
    * The façade lives inside the same monolith; no HTTP call is involved.
    * Only Plan Generation is authorised to create new records (guarded at service layer or via RLS).
 4. Training Plans store only `exerciseId` (foreign key).
 They do **not** duplicate the exercise name in their JSON payload.